 - Request the NSACF to control the number of PDU session established to a specific network slice, e.g. perform availability check and update the number of PDU sessions established to a specific network slice;

-- Request the NSACF to update the local maximum number of registered UEs and/or number of PDU sessions of the network slice at an NSACF.
+- Request the NSACF to update the local maximum number of registered UEs and/or number of PDU sessions of the network slice at an NSACF, in case of hierarchical NSAC architecture.

+- Request the HPLMN NSACF (e.g. Primary NSACF or Central NSACF) to return the maximum number of registered UEs and/or the maximum number of LBO PDU sessions of the network slice to the VPLMN NSACF (e.g. Central NSACF or Primary NSACF), in case of roaming.

 - Notify the NF Service Consumer (e.g. AMF) of the activation/deactivation of EAC (Early Admission Control) mode for NSAC procedure;